 • Caucasian: 19%

-The breakdown by gender reveals an almost perfectly even split of male and female students.
+The breakdown by gender reveals an almost perfectly even split between male and female students.

-The fields of study among current undergraduates were as follows:
+The top fields of study among current students were as follows:

 UC-San Diego’s Yield Rate

 UC-San Diego’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 17%.
-This is far lower than many other elite public institutions, UT-Austin has a 46% yield, UNC-Chapel Hill sports a similar 45%, and UGA also comes in at 45%.
+This is far lower than many other elite public institutions, UT-Austin, UNC Chapel Hill, UGA which are above 40%.

 How UCSD Rates Applicants

-There are only three factors that UC-San Diego ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, and application essays.
+There are only three factors that UC San Diego ranks as being “very important” to their process: rigor of secondary school record, GPA, and application essays.
 Factors are rated as “important” are: talent/ability character/personal qualities, extracurricular activities, volunteer experience, and state residency.

 In the admissions office’s own words: “Our goal is to identify and admit students who are fully prepared to excel in our challenging academic environment.
 We’re looking for students who represent strong academic achievement, exceptional personal talent and the broad diversity of abilities, personal experience and backgrounds characteristic of California.”